Carpathian Ukraine &

 There is evidence that some Appalachian insider-outsider dynamics may also manifest themselves in other highland regions.
 For example, Helen Lewis’ groundbreaking Colonialism in Modern American: The Appalachia Case (1978) describes the how the economic and social relationship between the Appalachian region and mainstream America has resembled Colonialism.
 Similar dynamics are being found for other highland regions.
 The comparison also extends beyond economics.
 In Hillbillyland (1995), J.W.
 Williamson writes: “Everybody’s Got One,” suggesting that the cultural dynamic between Appalachia and mainstream America may reflect a far more universal phenomenon.
 Anthony Harkin’s, Hillbilly, A Cultural History of an American Icon (2005), confirms and extends this work.
 Again, for other highland regions, one can observe similar dynamics between the highlanders and a mainstream outside society.

-It is important remember that comparative study does not only consider similarities; it also explores differences.
-If some things are similar, and the similarities have meaning, then the differences too might be meaningful.
+It is important to remember that comparative study not only considers similarities; it also explores differences.
+If some things are similar, and the similarity has meaning, then the differences might be meaningful.
 Appalachian Studies scholars are finding comparative highland region studies be a fruitful endeavor, both for identifying universal phenomenon and for helping them look differently at Appalachia.

-For the Loyal Jones Appalachian Center, our focus on comparison with Carpathian Ukraine came about because of opportunity and because of Ukrainians in that region reached out to us extending an invitation for collaboration.
+For the Loyal Jones Appalachian Center, our focus on comparison with Carpathian Ukraine came about because of opportunity and because Ukrainians in that region reached out to us extending an invitation for collaboration.
 It began in 2006 with a visit to our Center by Yuri Moskalenko, then Academic Vice-President of the Precarpathian National University.
-Our collaboration has expanded to include many exchanges both the in Ukraine and the U.S. It continues in 2014 through the Fulbright Scholar work of Christopher Miller, Associate Director and Curator of the LJAC.
+Our collaboration expanded to include many exchanges both in Ukraine and the U.S. The most recent event, in 2014, was the Fulbright Scholar work of Christopher Miller, Associate Director and Curator of the LJAC.
 This section of our website documents from our activities in this ongoing collaboration.

 Carpathian Mountain Ukraine – Карпати